smarzola/webtail/README.md

 2. **Hostname Assignment**: Each node gets a hostname based on the service configuration (e.g., `plex` becomes `plex.your-tailnet.ts.net`).

-3. **Proxy Setup**: Each node listens on port 80 and forwards requests to the corresponding local service using the oxy HTTP proxy library.
+3. **Proxy Setup**: Each node listens on port 443 with automatic HTTPS certificates from Tailscale, and forwards requests to the corresponding upstream service using the oxy HTTP proxy library.

 4. **Tailnet Integration**: All nodes automatically join your tailnet and are accessible from any device in your network.